Is dividend income received from resident and/or non-resident companies exempt from tax? If not, how is it taxed?

 Finally there is an effective dividend participation exemption on dividends received from subsidiaries in an EU Member State.
 An Irish company in receipt of a dividend from a company in an EU Member State, which is not fully sheltered by actual tax credits, is entitled to a deemed credit to ensure an effective Irish tax rate of 0% on dividends received from EU subsidiaries.

-Dividends paid from one Israeli resident company to another is generally exempt from withholding to the extent dividends are distributed from income that generated or accrued in Israel and was subject to regular corporate income tax rates.
+Dividends paid from one Israeli resident company to another are generally exempt from withholding to the extent dividends are distributed from income that generated or accrued in Israel and was subject to regular corporate income tax rates.

 Dividends from an Israeli resident company to a non-Israeli resident company are generally subject to withholding at a rate of 25%, which rate is increased to 30% if at the time of the distribution or at any time during the 12-month period preceding the distribution, the recipient of the dividend is, or was, a “substantial shareholder” (generally, a shareholder that holds 10% or more on one of the means of control of the company paying the dividend).
 A reduced rate may be applicable under a double tax treaty.